Tilea Campaign Part 31

 The Army of the Church of Nagash …

-… was led by Biagino and drew its magical nourishment from his vampiric will, so it they came on much quicker than Maria’s own footsoldiers, although the largest regiment was slowed by the need to reform its ranks and files all the better to cross the bridge.
+… drew its magical nourishment from Biagino’s vampiric will, and being closer to him, nearly half came on much quicker than Maria’s own footsoldiers, while the largest regiment was slowed by the need to reform its ranks and files all the better to cross the bridge.

 (Game Note: The need to reform was entirely my own fault, for I was supposed to be in command of this NPC army, while David had volunteered to command Maria’s army, and I just plonked two hordes down in deployment without thinking through what they had to do next!)

-The vampire duchess threw a magical missile at the demigryphs, but such was their armour that it had no effect upon them.
-Exasperated at her failure, she turned instead to heal her captain of his wound (and glad he was of it too).
+The vampire duchess conjured magical harms to hurl at the demigryphs, but such was their armour that it had no effect upon them.
+Exasperated at her failure, she turned instead to heal her captain of his wound, and glad he was of it too.
 Biagino employed what few wisps of the etheric wind were left to conjure Vanhel’s Dance Macabre on his shambling bambinos, hoping to move them all much closer to the foe than any natural motion could achieve, but the spell collapsed as the enemy’s powerful wizard raised up contrary eddies to dissipate its power.

 Now the crossbows were re-spanned, the handguns reloaded, the cannons re-shotted, and all just as the undead came within range of every weapon the living could bring to bear.